djalbat/yapp/README.md

 body.mount(yapp);
 ```
-Arguably the most elegant approach is to use JSX in invoke Yapp:
+Arguably the most elegant approach, however, is to use JSX to invoke Yapp:

 ```
 "use strict";